 Stations closer to downtown will have an inherent advantage over those further out in the system.
-However, more distant stations have the greatest potential to reduce vehicle miles traveled (VMT) and should be considered for development opportunities.
-Once the three eTOD factors are evaluated, the transit, orientation, and development scores are summed for each Station Area.
-The categories below describe the eTOD index scores:
+However, more distant stations have the greatest potential to reduce vehicle miles traveled (VMT) and should be considered

 - Transit-Oriented Stations (scores above 41) prime spots for future equitable development to promote mode-shifts to transit and other non-motorized modes, and greater access to employment for lower to middle income households. - 2.
-Transit-Supportive Stations (scores 31 to 40) prime locations for future development and more affordable. - 3.
-Transit-Related Stations (scores 21 to 30) strong in one metric but deficient in others.
+Transit-Supportive Stations (scores 31 to 40) prime locations for future development and more affordable. - Transit-Related Stations (scores 21 to 30) strong in one metric but deficient in others.
 Appropriate to focus on affordable housing solutions due to low Orientation scores.
 Further outside of city. - 4.
 Transit-Adjacent Stations (scores 0 to 20) might be strong on one metric, but deficient in others.
 Mostly commuter rail stations with less frequent all day service, limiting transit utilization.
 Mostly affluent bedroom communities with smaller shares of transit dependent populations and suburban built environments less conductive towards higher ridership.